roberthagopian/myadlabcloudsetup/README.md

 ![alt text](https://i.imgur.com/iRgLotj.jpeg)

-After some troubleshooting, I set some static ips for the VPC NICs and things are smooth sailing and ready to go.
+After some troubleshooting, I set some static ips for the VPC NICs and things are ready to go.